safewallets/Safewallet/README.md

 npm update && npm install
 npm run build && npm start
 ```

+*Note:* if you have errors during build on master branch try to checkout and build from dev (both agama and easydex-gui repos).
+Usually dev has all latest fixes including build scripts.
+Master is merged when new release comes out.

 Leave the above process running and use a new terminal windows/tab when proceeding with the below steps.

 Now please create a directory called `bin` inside `assets/` and afterwards copy `komodod` and `komodo-cli` to a new subfolder named after the operating system you are building Agama for: `linux64`, `osx` or `win64`.